 24/7 Emergency Care

-On most occasions, we are able to operate an in-house out-of-hours service for our registered clients, so if you are concerned about your pet outside of our normal opening hours, please call our telephone number 01904 393 393 to speak to the duty nurse.
+We are proud to be able to operate an in-house out-of-hours service for our registered clients, so if you are concerned about your pet outside of our normal opening hours, please call our telephone number 01904 393 393 to speak to the duty vet or nurse.

-The duty nurse will be able to advise you over the phone and go through a range of questions to decide if your pet needs urgent attention.
-We charge £20 per out-of-hours advice call, which will be billed to your account.
-As a result, the nurse may ask you to bring your pet to the surgery at Green Lane at a specific time, in which case the £20 advice fee will not be applied.
-In that event, further vet call-out fees will apply.
+The duty vet or nurse will be able to advise you over the phone and go through a range of questions to decide if your pet needs urgent attention.
+As a result, the duty vet may ask you to bring your pet to the surgery at Green Lane at a specific time.

 Client Waiting Area